-- Steve
+Steve

 About Steve Seager

-With over 20 years experience, and working from a background in Business Management, ICT and Media, Steve consults, writes, manages and mentors in digital strategy, content and communication.
+With over 20 years experience, Steve combines a creative background in film, video and music with an academic background in Business Management, ICT and Media Production.
+He consults, writes, manages and mentors in digital strategy, content and communication.
 His specialisms include facilitating strategy, messaging, content and story.

 Email steve@storywise.biz

 Mobile +31(0)641189203

 Blog steveseager.com

 Twitter @steveseager

 LinkedIn http://nl.linkedin.com/in/steveseager